Royal Botanic Garden (Edinburgh)

 Royal Botanic Garden Address: Arboretum Pl, Edinburgh, EH3 5NZ

 Ever seen a more beautiful garden than the Royal Botanic Garden?
-Mind you, I've not been to Kew Gardens yet, but this place was truly a memorable one.
+Mind you, I've not been to Kew Gardens yet, but this place was truly memorable.
 The garden had a peaceful environment and stunning plants that were perfect for capturing on camera.
-My family and I truly enjoyed our experience exploring the garden, which took most of our afternoon visits here.
-Be ready to spend a full if not at least half a day here, as there is so much to explore and see.
+My family and I truly enjoyed our experience exploring the garden, which took up most of our afternoon visits here.
+Be ready to spend a full, if not at least half, a day here, as there is so much to explore and see.

 Experience

-After you walk past the main store entrance and through the sliding doors, you see a rain forest of plants.
-The scenery just gets better and better as you walk through the garden and a small bridge.
-For tourists, coming over to Edinburgh besides checking out the main hotspot, like the castle etc. This garden is a place to tick off your bucket list, as it's different, where you can just relax and admire the beautiful nature of your friends/family.
+After you walk past the main store entrance and through the sliding doors, you see a rainforest of plants.
+The scenery just gets better and better as you walk through the garden and over a small bridge.
+For tourists, coming over to Edinburgh, besides checking out the main hotspots, like the castle, etc. This garden is a place to tick off your bucket list, as it's different, and you can just relax and admire the beautiful nature of your friends/family.

 Botanic Garden